Tim Wilson (broadcaster)

 Tim Wilson is a former New Zealand journalist and broadcaster, who is currently the executive director of the Maxim Institute.

 Early life and family

 Wilson was born in Dunedin and adopted by a Presbyterian minister who relocated the family to Pōkeno and then to New Plymouth and finally Whanganui when Wilson was a teenager.
 Wilson studied at the University of Auckland.

 While working in New York, Wilson converted to Catholicism.
-He met his future wife, Rachel, a former primary school teacher, in a Catholic church in Auckland; the couple have children.
+He met his future wife, Rachel, a former primary school teacher, in a Catholic church in Auckland; the couple have four children.

 Career

 Journalism

 Wilson was formerly a staff writer at Metro magazine before moving to New York City to work as a freelance journalist in September 2001.
 After making occasional contributions to TVNZ's news bulletins, he was hired as One News' first full-time US correspondent in 2004; his first assignment was the inauguration of George W Bush.
 He held this position until 2012, when he returned to New Zealand.
 He has since worked across TVNZ's Breakfast and Seven Sharp programmes as a producer and reporter, and hosting radio programmes on Newstalk ZB.

 Wilson left TVNZ in October 2020.